jpoirier/miner-monitor/README.md

 # miner-monitor
-stupid simple crypto mining monitor
+stupid simple crypto mining monitor that reboots the machine when the miner either exits or stops responding.

 ## Usage